DPAC A to Z Guide

 DPAC offers a drop-off and pick-up area directly in front of our entry doors on Vivian Street.
 Limousines, buses, and cars will be allowed to drop-off and pick-up in this area, but vehicles are not permitted to park there.

 Public elevators are located in the lobbies adjacent to seating sections 4, 7, and 10.
-When first arriving, the elevators are most easily accessible from our West Entrance adjacent to the Aloft Hotel.
+When first arriving, the elevators are most easily accessible from the Plaza level.
+A DPAC Star Volunteer will be there to assist you.
 Please note that for some events, lines for the elevators can form both before and after the event.
 You have our promise that DPAC staff will assist in minimizing your wait time as much as possible and we appreciate your patience.

 Emergencies and Evacuations